djndl1/CSNotes/cpp/cpp_oop.md

 ## The assignment operator

-In C++, struct and clas type objects can be directly assigned new values in the same way as in C. The default action of such an assignment for non-class type data members is a straight byte-by-byte copy from one data member to another.
+In C++, struct and class type objects can be directly assigned new values in the same way as in C. The default action of such an assignment for non-class type data members is a straight byte-by-byte copy from one data member to another.

 Operator overloading should be used in situations whre an operator has a defiend action but this default action has undesired side effects in a given context.
 It should be commonly applied and no surprise is introduced when it's redefined.